learning-unlimited/ESP-Website/docs/admin/releases/15/README.rst

 - Fixed a bug related to a missing sibling discount line item
 - Fixed various bugs with the module settings user interface
 - Fixed the record checking in the student/teacher reg required record interface
+- Fixed overflowing scheduling checks
+- Removed an unused view (and the associated permission "Teacher/Classes") that allowed teachers to delete their classes
+- Removed the "use_grade_range_exceptions" option from the Student Class Registration settings form
+- Fixed the boolean logic of the line item user search controller filters